"The trumpet shall sound,

 Saint Vincent, 2006.

-Jr., who also took me to so many places, and whose friendship I have
+who also took me to so many places, and whose friendship I

-pastime as a photographer.
-We have shared so many good times, and so
+photographer.
+We have shared so many good times, and so many

 Next, I dedicate this web site to my best friend and Confirmation godfather, Juan H. Sánchez.
 Who possesses the gift of being my conscience, especially during times when I wanted my own to be quiet and leave me alone.
 Who knows what is going on inside me, even when I do not want to talk about it.
 Who many a night went with me to Old San Juan to drink a few beers and look at the pretty girls.
 Who accompanied me to camp on the mountains, even when he had to sleep in my car because of the cold.
 Who drops whatever he is doing to listen to me, whenever I need to be listened to.
 Who took me by surprise the day he drove his car a long distance, in the spur of a moment, to pay for my registration in college, because I had forgotten my money at home.